 Having gained expertise in luxury design, Nuno returned to Hong Kong to connect with his roots and practice architecture in a new context.
 He worked at several international architecture firms and then joined Graff Diamonds to oversee new store designs and constructions in China, Japan, and the United States.

-In 2017, Nuno launched his practice with Maxime Decaudin, a French architect and an educator at the University of Hong Kong, and developed an approach to providing thoughtful and inventive designs for a wide range of spaces.
-He brings sensitivity to spaces that often go overlooked and applies a rigour and a sophistication to projects across scales.
+In 2018, Nuno launched his private practice with Maxime Decaudin, a French architect and an educator at the University of Hong Kong, and developed an approach to providing thoughtful and inventive designs for a wide range of spaces.
+Nuno brings sensitivity to spaces that often go overlooked and applies a rigour and a sophistication to projects across scales.
 He is dedicated to defining sensible and inventive attitudes for the way we live, work, and learn.

-In 2020, his design for HKU's Li Ka Shing Medical School Lobby won the World Architecture Award and received both local and international attention.
+Among other honours, in 2020, his design for HKU's Li Ka Shing Medical School Lobby won the World Architecture Award and received international and local attention.

 Nuno is an Associate of the American Institute of Architects and served as Secretary in 2022.
 He holds a Masters of Architecture from McGill University.

 Below is a selection of Nuno's professional experience and completed projects: